naijopkr/css-positions-training/README.md

 ## Display flex
 Same goal as the last one, but using display flex instead (Recommended way to do it!)

+## Float and clear
+Display the div elements floating.
+The first to the left and the second to the right.
+The p element must stay below the divs.
+And the text should be centralized in the divs.

 ### Next exercises
 - Float
 - Position static, relative, absolute and fixed